svgeesus/EuroMPE/Duophonic/voltage-ref-MAX6226.md

 ### Secondary regulation

 Use same regulated +9.5V supply as pitch DACs.

-LT1761 LDO positive reg, 300mV dropout, 100ma SOT-23
+Off-board, to protect from thermal effects.

+## Buffering

+Dual low-drift op-amp to provide the +5V Vref and -5V VrefN outputs needed by the pitch DACs.
+Pair of close-tolerance low thermal drify resistors for the VrefN op-amp.
+Decoupling caps.

 ## Board design

+Try a U cutout around the MAX-6226 for rigidity and freedom form humidity effects.

 > Note that although the MAX6226’s ceramic package prevents the output voltage from being affected by